 A student whose candidacy has lapsed after completing course and language requirements, passing the comprehensive examinations, submitting an approved thesis proposal and meeting any and all other requirements for the degree other than the thesis, may, when he or she is ready to present the thesis, petition to be reinstated for a one-year period within which he or she must present the thesis for evaluation and oral defence.
+Normally reinstatement does not take place until the thesis director is satisfied that the thesis is ready for defence.
 A student reinstated under this paragraph will pay the continuation of program fee for the year of reinstatement.